3.1 Information System User Account Management

 Information systems must be protected from unauthorized access, loss, contamination, or destruction.
 Proper management and protection of information systems is characterized by ensuring the confidentiality, integrity, and availability of the system.

 User account access is a continual process and vital to the proper management and security of information systems.
-CIOs, CISOs, system owners, and Human Resources management will work together to create institutional procedures focused on good communication, accuracy of user account data, and protection of confidential/sensitive data.
+Chief information officers (CIOs), chief information security officers (CISOs), system owners, and Human Resources management will work together to create institutional procedures focused on good communication, accuracy of user account data, and protection of confidential/sensitive data.

-Establish procedures to address user account management for information systems including granting, reviewing, inactivation, updating, and/or terminating account access for all USG administrators, executives, faculty, staff, researchers, clinical care providers, and students, along with the University System Office (USO), and the Georgia Public Library System (GPLS).
+Establish procedures to address user account management for information systems including granting, reviewing, inactivation, updating, and/or terminating account access for all USG administrators, executives, faculty, staff, researchers, clinical care providers, and students, along with the University System Office (USO) [which includes the Shared Services Center (SSC)], the Georgia Public Library System (GPLS), and the Georgia Archives.
 These procedures also apply to all individuals or representatives of entities in relationship with the USG through formal, informal, contract, or other types of agreements who interact with USG information systems.

-- Institutions shall identify and classify information systems that process or store confidential or sensitive information, or are critical systems.
-The suggested responsible party(ies) is the CIO and/or the CISO.
+- Institutions shall identify and categorize information systems that process or store confidential or sensitive information, or are critical systems.
+The suggested responsible parties are the CIO and the CISO.

 - Institutions will identify the owner for each critical system or systems containing confidential or sensitive information.
 The list of designated systems and the associated owners will be made available upon request.
-The suggested responsible party(ies) is the CIO and/or the CISO.
+The suggested responsible parties are the CIO and the CISO.